jadecobra/python_tdd_exercises/source/passing values.rst

 ### REFACTOR: make it better

-The problem with this solution is that no matter what value we send to the `Telephone.text` :doc:`method <functions>` it will always return `'I received this message: hello'`.
-We need to make it more generic so it returns a value that is dependent on the input
+The problem with this solution is that no matter what value I send to the `Telephone.text` :doc:`method <functions>` it will always return `'I received this message: hello'`.
+I need to make it more generic so it returns a value that is dependent on the input

 - RED: make it fail